 Some scientists believe mites -- tiny spider-like creatures that live in hair follicles on your face and lashes -- can block the glands.
 Others think there may be a link between rosacea and the bacteria that cause digestive infections.
 Another idea is that rosacea is caused by a problem with your blood vessels.
 Genes and your environment may play a part, too.

 Fair-skinned people are more likely to have rosacea, and some women get it during menopause.
-It can’t be spread from person to person.
+It can’t spread from person to person.

 Your doctor will take a close look at your face and eyes.
-Ophthalmologists often use a kind of microscope that shows the tiny blood vessels along the eyelid and any glands that might be plugged.
+They often use a kind of microscope that shows the tiny blood vessels along the eyelid and any glands that might be plugged.

 Treatment may include applying warm moist compresses to your eyelids.
 "Probing" is a newer treatment during which a doctor puts thin rods into the plugged glands to open them up.

 Your doctor also might recommend antibiotics to help with your symptoms or prescribe eye drops or ointments with steroids for the irritation and redness.
 Artificial tears can help keep your eyes moist.

 If it’s not treated, in rare circumstances, severe ocular rosacea can cause serious problems.
 There can be scarring in your eyelid or damage to your cornea -- the clear covering over your eye.
 Both of these can affect your vision.

 A number of things can make the condition worse, and avoiding them can help.
 These include: